natelistrom/natelistrom.github.io/_posts/2022-05-22-pae-content-3.md

 While Pelowski focused on the first type of conflicts, Schoeller and Perlovsky address the second.
 Following Lévi-Strauss and the structuralists, they claim that story, particularly, helps us deal with internal incongruities in our worldviews. <sup>{% include schoellerAndPerlovsky-aestheticChills.html %}</sup>

-Think, for example, of the scene in Peter Jackson's _The Fellowship of the Rings_ in which the protagonist, Frodo, decides to accept the task of bearing the ring to Mordor.
+Think, for example, of the scene in Peter Jackson's _The Fellowship of the Rings_ in which the protagonist, Frodo, decides to accept the task of bearing the Ring to Mordor.

 Frodo has spent a significant portion of the story up to this point suffering loss and fear, first in saying farewell to his mentor Bilbo and then in being chased by fearsome ringwraiths.
 He knows personally the kinds of peril (though certainly not yet the degree) that anyone bearing the Ring shall face.
 And, having brought it to the Elfen stronghold of Rivendel, he is "off the hook;" he has already, quite heroically, completed the task that was asked of him &mdash; a task far more arduous than anyone could have reasonably demanded of him.
 By rights, he should be doing as Bilbo and planning either to spend his time resting from his travails or return home.